-Mark Breland, a superb fighter himself in his day, was fired unceremoniously by Wilder after a stoppage loss to Tyson Fury.
+After a stoppage loss to Tyson Fury, Mark Breland, a superb fighter himself in his day, was fired unceremoniously by Wilder.

-Wilder wouldn’t acknowledge Breland outside of the gym, and the coach didn’t have any access to the former heavyweight champion whatsoever.
+Wilder wouldn’t acknowledge Breland outside of the gym, and the coach didn’t have access to the former heavyweight champion.

 On the outside, it’s a weird arrangement.
 One that we now know was unworkable up to a breaking point.